 Dates.
-The eight-team double-elimination state championship tournament will be held May 13-14, 16-20, in Sarpy County/Omaha.
+The eight-team state championship tournament will be held May 12-13, 15-19, in Sarpy County/Omaha.

 Seeding.
 Teams in the state championships will be seeded according to the wildcard point average and the first-round pairings will match the following seeded teams: 1 vs. 8, 2 vs. 7, 3 vs. 6, and 4 vs. 5.
 If teams are tied via the point average, the wildcard tiebreaker will be used to break the tie.
+No changes to seeding can be made once the state seeding is complete.